Ddafnoudis/Clinical-note-extraction-with-LLM-models/README.md

-# LLama3 chating and training LLM from scratch
+# LLama3 chat and train LLM from scratch